mayphi/WpfBlurryMessageBox/README.md

 1920x1080

-Start the programm an move it to another monitor with a different resolution (for example from monitor 2 to monitor 1).
+Start the programm an move it to another monitor with a different resolution and click the "Open MessageBox"-Button<br>(for example from monitor 2 to monitor 1).